 - Practice self-care as much as you can.
 Life may become more stressful in your late 20’s, with more responsibilities and expectations.
 Ensure you make time for yourself.
 Some of the things I like to do, include: making time to meet up with friends and family, reading more books, switching off from technology, relaxing in a bath, meditation, trying to be more organised, using the Calm app, getting more active and retail therapy.
 Self-care is vital for your mind, soul and physical health.

 - Make more friendships.
 When you get into your late 20’s, some of your friends may be settling down, moving away or have different working hours.
-Your friendship can still remain strong, but their priorities may change.
+Your friendship can still remain strong, but you may not get to see each other as often.
 To help make more friends, put yourself out there.
 Attend new fitness classes, try a new activity, start blogging or join a friend app.
 I have made several new friends this year, and I can’t describe how much this has improved my year.
 We have had several drunken nights out, brunch dates, walks in the park, hikes, catching up over dinner, attended various art classes and had endless chats.

 - Not everyone is going to like you, and that is OK.
 Follow and discover your passions in life, and be kind to others.
 Not everyone will understand you on this journey, and that is okay.
 This allows you to be true to yourself.
 “I prefer to be true to myself, even at the hazard of incurring the ridicule of others, rather than to be false, and to incur my own abhorrence.” ― Frederick Douglass